pypy/pypy/pypy/doc/windows.rst

 made it available as the `Microsoft Visual C++ Compiler for Python 2.7`_ (the link was checked in Nov 2016).
 Note that the compiler suite will be installed in ``C:\Users\<user name>\AppData\Local\Programs\Common\Microsoft\Visual C++ for Python``.
-Using a current version of ``setuptools`` will be able to find it there.
+A current version of ``setuptools`` will be able to find it there.
 For Windows 10, you must right-click the download, and under ``Properties`` -> ``Compatibility`` mark it as ``Run run this program in comatibility mode for`` ``Previous version...``.
 Also, you must download and install the ``.Net Framework 3.5``,